PuzzleBot/Tetris-Remake/README.md

 Use asd as left, right, and down respectively.
 Use q and e to rotate left and right.
 Use p to pause, and press escape to quit.

 Standard tetris rules apply: fill rows with blocks to clear them.
+Clear more lines at once to get more points!

-(Lose and win conditions haven't been implemented yet)
+You lose if there is no more space for a new piece to enter the play area.